 Use fresh fuel.

 If you haven’t driven your motorcycle for long, ensure you first change the fuel.
 Gasoline tends to go stale when it sits in the fuel tank too long.
-Siphon carefully the fuel out of the tank and replace with fresh fuel. clearly it would be best to time the service with a low level in the fuel tank.
+Siphon carefully the fuel out of the tank and replace it with fresh fuel.
+Clearly, it would be best to time the service with a low level in the fuel tank.

 Check the oil.

 Ensure you change the oil and replace the oil filter before taking the motorcycle out.
 Changing the oil after several thousand miles keeps the engine running correctly.

 Some riders tend to disconnect the batteries when they use them less and recharge them every one or two months.
 Once they reconnect the batteries, the motorcycle is ready to run again.

 However, if the battery has been sitting idle all long, it is probably dead.
 If it is a relatively new one, it is okay to charge it up.
 Unfortunately, if it’s three or four years or older, you will discover that it doesn’t store a charge and has a hard time charging.
 As such, the best option would be to replace the battery with a new one.